orkrahman97/Performance_Testing_JMeter/README.md

 # Performance_Testing_JMeter

-This document shows the performance test
+This document shows the performance test.
+Visit wiki for More Details